cyberbotics/webots-doc/guide/object-road.md

 ### Road Field Summary

-- `name`: could contain the street name
+- `name`: Could contain the street name

-- `id`: could contain a unique ID
+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.

-- `startJunction`: could contain a reference to the junction connected at the first Road waypoint
+- `startJunction`: Could contain a reference to the Crossroad connected at the first Road waypoint.
+Setting correctly this field is required to use the SUMO exporter.

-- `endJunction`: could contain a reference to the junction connected at the last Road waypoint
+- `endJunction`: Could contain a reference to the Crossroad connected at the last Road waypoint.
+Setting correctly this field is required to use the SUMO exporter.

-- `width`: total width of the road
+- `width`: Defines the total width of the road (excluding sidewalk).

-- `numberOfLanes`: number of lanes
+- `numberOfLanes`: Defines the number of lanes (used for the texture mapping).

-- `numberOfForwardLanes`: number of forward lanes.
-Note this is an information with no impact on the graphical shape.
+- `numberOfForwardLanes`: Defines the number of forward lanes. (this is an information with no impact on the graphical shape).

-- `speedLimit`: could contain the speed limit.
+- `speedLimit`: Could contain the speed limit.
 The recommended unit is meter per seconds.

-- `dashedLine`: defines for each line if it is continuous or dashed
+- `dashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.

-- `roadBorderHeight`: defines the height of the borders
+- `roadBorderHeight`: Defines the height of the sidewalk.

-- `roadBorderWidth`: defines the width of the borders for each wayPoints
+- `roadBorderWidth`: Defines the width of the sidewalk associated to each way-point (if there are less values than way-points, the last value is used for the last remaining way-points).

-- `road`: enable/disable road
+- `road`: Defines the width of the sidewalk associated to each way-point (if there are less values than way-points, the last value is used for the last remaining way-points).

-- `rightBorder`: enable/disable right border
+- `rightBorder`: Defines whether the road should have a right sidewalk.

-- `leftBorder`: enable/disable left border
+- `leftBorder`: Defines whether the road should have a left sidewalk.

-- `rightBarrier`: enable/disable right barrier
+- `rightBarrier`: Defines whether the road should have a right barrier.

-- `leftBarrier`: enable/disable left barrier
+- `leftBarrier`: Defines whether the road should have a left barrier.

-- `bottom`: enable/disable the bottom of the road
+- `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).

-- `rightSide`: define if side is the end of the road (useful to create a larger road composed of several smaller ones)
+- `rightSide`: This field is used for the texture mapping.
+It defines whether the side of the texture should be used for the right side of the road (useful to disable in case road assembly).

-- `leftSide`: define if side is the end of the road (useful to create a larger road composed of several smaller ones)
+- `leftSide`: This field is used for the texture mapping.
+It defines whether the side of the texture should be used for the left side of the road (useful to disable in case road assembly).

-- `wayPoints`: defines the way-points of the road
+- `wayPoints`: Defines the path of the road.

-- `roadTilt`: defines the tilt of the road for each wayPoints (0 if not set)
+- `roadTilt`: Defines the tilting angle corresponding to each way-point (if there are less values than way-points, 0 is used for the last remaining way-points).

-- `startingAngle`: optionally defines the orientation of the road at the first way-point
+- `startingAngle`: Optionally defines the angle of the road at the first way-point

-- `endingAngle`: optionally defines the orientation of the road at the last way-point
+- `endingAngle`: Optionally defines the angle of the road at the lasst way-point

-- `startLine`: optionally defines the road line at the first way-point
+- `startLine`: Optionally defines the texture used for the road line at the first way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.
+The two textures `textures/road_line_dashed.png` and `textures/road_line_triangle.png` may be used in this field.

-- `endLine`: optionally defines the road line at the last way-point
+- `endLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.

-- `splineSubdivision`: if greater than 0 the path of the road is computed using B-Spline, furthermore, if bigger than 1, the segments are subdivided
+- `splineSubdivision`: Defines the degree of interpolation using B-Splines (if the value is lower than 0, the interpolation is disabled).

-- `texture`: texture used for the road
+- `texture`: Defines the texture to be used for the road.

-- `textureScale`: length of the texture in meter
+- `textureScale`: Defines the length (in meter) of the road texture.

-- `pavementTexture`: texture used for the border
+- `pavementTexture`: Define the texture to be used for the sidewalk.

-- `bottomTexture`: texture used for the bottom
+- `bottomTexture`: Defines the texture to be used for the bottom of the road.

-- `turnLanesForward`: defines painted arrows before the end of the lanes using the same format as the OSM "turn:lanes:forward" key (e.g. "through|left;through|none")
+- `turnLanesForward`: Defines painted arrows before the end of the lanes using the same format as the OSM "turn:lanes:forward" key (e.g. "through|left;through|none").
+Please refer to the corresponding OSM tag: http://wiki.openstreetmap.org/wiki/Key:turn.

-- `turnLanesBackward`: idem for the OSM "turn:lanes:backward" key
+- `turnLanesBackward`: Same as `turnLanesForward` but for the OSM "turn:lanes:backward" key

-- `roadBoundingObject`: enable/disable the road boundingObject
+- `roadBoundingObject`: Defines whether the road should have a bounding object.

-- `rightBorderBoundingObject`: enable/disable the right border boundingObject
+- `rightBorderBoundingObject`: Defines whether the right sidewalk should have a bounding object.

-- `leftBorderBoundingObject`: enable/disable the left border boundingObject
+- `leftBorderBoundingObject`: Defines whether the left sidewalk should have a bounding object.

-- `rightBarrierBoundingObject`: enable/disable the right barrier boundingObject
+- `rightBarrierBoundingObject`: Defines whether the right crash barrier (if any) should have a bounding object.

-- `leftBarrierBoundingObject`: enable/disable the left barrier boundingObject
+- `leftBarrierBoundingObject`: Defines whether the left crash barrier (if any) should have a bounding object.

-- `castShadows`: defines if the road should cast shadows
+- `castShadows`: Defines whether the road should cast shadows.

-- `contactMaterial`: contact material of the road
+- `contactMaterial`: Defines the road contact material (used by the ContactProperties node).

 ## RoadIntersection